dariomorellidesign/Cinelab_video_player/README.md

 4. Leave **SR** off for native-resolution playback.
 Enable it only when you want DLSS reconstruction.
 5. Open **Settings** for SR quality, Frame Generation, V-Sync, audio, subtitles and developer controls.
 6. Use the **?** button for the in-player guide.
+7. If the player works as-is, you can then experiment by adding the NR feature

 ## Requirements